nanit/eks_cli/README.md

 `$ eks create-dns-autoscaler --cluster-name My-EKS-Cluster`

-Creates kube-dns autoscaler with sane defaults
+Creates coredns autoscaler with production defaults

 ### Connecting to an existing VPC